 While individual nutrient results occasionally spiked above threshold criteria, Lafayette Creek continued to meet the NNC thresholds for the East Panhandle Region.
 Elevated turbidity values were identified in past sampling and remain somewhat an issue for Lafayette Creek and could negatively affect the native creek fauna.
-E. coli levels at Station 2 exceeded Class III water quality standards during the third and fourth quarters of 2021.
+E. coli levels at Station 2 exceeded Class III water quality standards several times over the sampling period.
 Exceedances are possibly the result of residential development in the watershed and/or domestic or wild animals.
 Several species of exotic plants line the bank of Lafayette Creek which may affect native wildlife dependent on native plants for food and shelter.
 Other water quality parameters appear to be normal for the area and no other impairments were noted.